OpenRailAssociation/osrd-ui/README.md

 Icons, fonts, colors, components and all user interface items for OSRD project.

+> [!WARNING]
+> This project has been migrated to the [main OSRD repository](https://github.com/OpenRailAssociation/osrd/tree/dev/front/ui).

 A [live storybook](https://openrailassociation.github.io/osrd-ui/) showcases all components.

 ## Development